New pro women's hockey league to launch in January after deal with Dodgers co-owner, AP sources say - ExBulletin

 New pro women’s hockey league to launch in January after deal with Dodgers co-owner, AP sources say

-A new women’s professional hockey league will begin in North America as early as January, a development made possible Thursday when a Los Angeles Dodgers co-owner bought the Premier Hockey Federation, two people with direct knowledge of the agreement told The Associated.
-Press .
+A new women’s professional hockey league will begin competing in North America as early as January, a development made possible Thursday when a Los Angeles Dodgers co-owner bought the Premier Hockey Federation, two people with direct knowledge of the agreement told The Associated Press.

 The seven-team PHF will cease operations, one of the people said, speaking on condition of anonymity because the deal between Dodgers co-owner Mark Walter and the PHF had not been announced.
 The new league will bring together North America’s most talented female players and will likely include the more talented players from Europe and Asia already competing in the PHF.

 The Mark Walters firm acquired what one of the people described as certain assets of the PHF.
 The league was involved in a dispute with the rival Professional Women’s Hockey Players Association.
-The PWHPA, which includes a majority of US and Canadian national team players, had collaborated the Mark Walter Group and Billie Jean King Enterprises in the past 14 months in an effort to launch its own league.
+The PWHPA, which includes a majority of US and Canadian national team players, has been working with the Mark Walter Group and Billie Jean King Enterprises for the past 14 months in an effort to launch its own league.

-Henrik Lundqvist will headline the Hockey Hall of Fames class for goaltenders of 2023.
-Fellow netminders Tom Barrasso and Mike Vernon were also among the five players chosen.

-Patience remains US star Hilary Knight’s key word on the Professional Women’s Hockey Players Association’s bid to launch a professional league.

 A third person familiar with the details also confirmed the purchase by the Mark Walter Group, also speaking on condition of anonymity as details of the acquisition have not been made public.
 Players from both the PHF and PWHPA were notified of the deal in two separate private meetings, the person said.